-Roommates: Can't live with them, Can't get cheap rent without them
+Roommates: can't live with 'em, can't get cheap rent without 'em

 Finding the Right Roommates

 It can be tempting to jump into a lease with another person, especially if the available rental seems to be just what you're looking for.
 But be thoughtful about who you decide to live with.
 You won't regret it!

 Something to consider...

 When a group of people enters into a rental agreement together, they have what is called “joint and several liability.”
 This means that if one person does not uphold their responsibilities on the lease, then the responsibility falls to the rest of the group.
 Likewise, if one tenant violates the lease, all those on the lease have to suffer the consequences of the action.

 - That means if your roommate ditches on rent, you (and your other roommates) have to pay for it!

 - If your roommate does something irresponsible and eviction-worthy, you will have to suffer the consequences as well.

 Make sure you trust the person you agree to sign a lease with!

 It is important to find roommates whose living styles are compatible with your own.
 Do not agree to move in with someone before meeting him or her IN PERSON!
 Schedule a time to meet up with potential roommates to discuss living styles and what you are looking for in a rental.
 Be honest about your own habits and clearly communicate your expectations from the start.